 All applicants for admission must possess a bachelor’s degree from an accredited college or university prior to enrollment in the College of Law.
 This requirement may be waived only in exceptional circumstances and upon approval by the Admissions Committee.
 There is no single major or undergraduate field of study required of an applicant.

 Applicants must take the Law School Admission Test (LSAT) and register with the Credential Assembly Service (CAS).
 The LSAT is offered four times annually: September/October, December, February, and June.
 The admissions committee will occasionally accept LSAT scores from the June administration the summer preceding enrollment (ex.
-June 2016 test scores will not be accepted for the August 2016 entering class–except in rare cases in which taking the February LSAT was not possible due to factors outside the applicant’s control, e.g. natural disasters).
+June or July 2020 test scores will usually not be accepted for the August 2020 entering class–except in rare cases in which taking the February LSAT was not possible due to factors outside the applicant’s control, e.g. natural disasters).
 However, applicants are encouraged not to wait until June to take and submit their LSAT scores because our class is usually nearing completion at that time.

 A completed electronic application will include the following: